SR42-dev/pedestrian-intention-fuzzy-classifier/README.md

 # pedestrian-intention-fuzzy-classifier
 A research project repository containing algorithms to classify pedestrian obstruction probabilities into fuzzy logic states using 2D cameras

-### Current week : 4
+### Current week : 5
-#### Deadline : 08-July-2022
+#### Deadline : 15-July-2022

 ### Next short-term goal(s) :

-- Predict pedestrian positions on frame based on collected data and compare with reality (show the path of the camera and that of the pedestrian intersecting with IRL test video)
+- View visualizing path of the pedestrian and the path of the robot (show intersection)
-    - Last window and future window implementation [DONE]
-    - Implement 1D kalman filter for all varying values [DONE]

-- Figure out formulae to get collision probability from obtained variables [DONE]
-- Draw decision-making automata & fuzzy logic map for collision prediction.
-[DONE]
+- Record scenes

+Notes to take the project further :
+- Hardware implementation (if necessary) & recording of dynamic scenes
+- Extend algorithm to multiple pedestrians by multithreading
+- Paper writing initialization

 ## Cheat sheets :